jgruber/tmos-cloudinit/README.md

 This cloudinit module extents TMOS to allow for static address assignment provided through cloudinit userdata.

-This cloudinit module writes and executes onboarding scripts in the `/var/lib/cloud/tmos_static_mgmt` directory.
+This modules create initialization scripts containing TMOS `tmsh` commands to fulfill the specified configurations.
+The generated initialization scripts are created in the `/opt/cloud/tmos_static_mgmt` directory on the device.

 | Module Attribute | Default | Description|
 | --------------------- | -----------| ---------------|